jackcooperdev/CauldronDocs/pages/engine/controllers/jvm.md

 ### checkCompat (javaVersion, jvmData)

+Parameters:
++ `javaVersion`: JVM Version Name (jvmComp in [getManifests](/engine/controllers/manifest#getmanifests-versionloaderloaderversion) function)
++ `jvmData`: Array of JVM Versions and OS's (jvmMeta in [getManifests](/engine/controllers/manifest#getmanifests-versionloaderloaderversion) function)

 This function checks if the selected JVM version is compatible with the users operating system.
 It requires two parameters:

-- javaVersion: The selected JVM Version (jvmComp in the main manifest)
-- jvmData: The selected JVM Version Manifest Data (jvmMani in the main manifest)

 The function will return true or false depending on compatability.

 ### checkJVM (javaVersion, jvmData)

+Parameters:
++ `javaVersion`: JVM Version Name (jvmComp in [getManifests](/engine/controllers/manifest#getmanifests-versionloaderloaderversion) function)
++ `jvmData`: The selected JVM Version Manifest Data (jvmMani in [getManifests](/engine/controllers/manifest#getmanifests-versionloaderloaderversion) function)

 This function verifies / downloads the required JVM version to the user system.
 On completion, it will add the version to jvm_installed.json.

-It requires the following parameters:

-- javaVersion: The selected JVM Version (jvmComp in the main manifest)
-- jvmData: The selected JVM Version Manifest Data (jvmMani in the main manifest)

 It will return true if the installation is successful.